cptspacemanspiff/execu-tools/README.md

 ### What if our method does not modify the buffer?

 <!-- <details> -->
 <summary> <b>Side-Note 4:</b> <i>Export handling of buffers, constants, parameters and inputs</i></summary>

 >The torch.export/executorch pipeline handles buffers, constants, parameters and inputs differently.
-During torch.export the graph is functionalized,
+During torch.export and to_edge, the graph is functionalized, and any side effects, or values used in the graph are lifted to the graph inputs and outputs.
+>
 >For Instance:
 >
 >What was initially: